RevealBi/Documentation/docs/user/tutorials-candlestick.md

 ---
-title: How to Create Candlestick Visualizations in Slingshot
+title: How to Create Candlestick Visualizations in Reveal
 _description: Get familiar the specifics of creating a Candlestick chart visualization for your data.
 ---